 • Bake for 35 to 40 minutes and until the crisp topping is golden and the fruit is bubbly.

-• Allow the crisp to cool and thicken for about 10 minutes.
+• Allow the crisp to cool and thicken for at least 20 minutes before serving.

 Notes